 - Degrees from the EU: You'll have to request a European Diploma Supplement from your university.

 - Degrees from outside the EU: You'll have to request legal recognition of your degree (Declaration of Value / Dichiarazione di Valore) in order to be admitted to the program, which is issued by the competent Italian Diplomatic Representation in the country in which the degree was obtained.
+This is not required prior to admission, but it is required in order for you to fully enroll.

 If you want help with the online registration then contact us and we will be pleased to send you a detailed set of instructions.